4th-earth/site-fourth-earth/content/raw.md

 1. Character intent; the Player describes what the Character will attempt to do.
 2. The intent MUST be assigned an Initial Difficulty Rating between 0 and Infinite.
-3. The initial Difficulty Rating MAY be adjusted up or down.
+3. The Initial Difficulty Rating MAY be adjusted up or down.
 4. The Player MAY create a [Dice Pool](#dice-pools) based on the Adjusted Difficulty Rating and rolls to determine success or failure.

 Actions are resolved by answering: Was the Action successful? and How were the Setting and other Characters affected by the Action?